canonical/certification-docs/Self-Test_Guide-16.04.rst

 -  Ideally, the network should have few or no other computers;
    extraneous network traffic can negatively impact the network tests.

--  When testing multiple SUTs simultaneously, you will need multiple ``iperf3`` targets, one for each SUT.
-Alternatively, you can run network tests against a single ``iperf3`` target sequentially; however, this approach complicates submission of results.
-Note that poor network infrastructure may make multiple simultaneous ``iperf3`` runs unreliable.

 -  Ideally, the MAAS server system should handle DNS and DHCP for the network.
 If other computers manage these tasks, be sure that they're